jack-dinsmore/ixpenn/readme.md

 # Instructions

 0. *Preparation*
     - Download all available files from the IXPE database for your observation to `/home/groups/rwr/ixpenn/data/` by running the `wget` script IXPE gives you in that directory.
-(Level 2 files are not necessary but since they contain the official Moments-processed data you might want them.)
+(Level 2 files are not necessary but since they contain the official Moments-processed data you might want them.
+I'm not sure if `auxil` are necessary either.)
-        - If the downloaded directory contains the `event_l1`, `auxil`, etc. files, then move them into a new directory in that location with the same name as the downloaded directory.
-In other words, your file structure should be `/home/groups/rwr/ixpenn/data/SEQUENCE_NUMBER/OBSERVATION_NUMBER/event_l1`.
-If your file structure already looks like this, do nothing.
+    - Unzip the files in the `event_l1` and `hk` directories with `gunzip *`.
+    - If each fits file in `event_l1` is more than 2 million counts (check this with the HEASarc `ftlist` tool) then split them into 1-2 million count chunks using `split.sh`.
     - In the same directory as `event_l1`, create an empty folder named `recon` (`mkdir recon`).
     - Update `source_select.sh` with the metadata for this source.
 That file contains instructions on how to do this.
 1. *Reconstruct the event data* Run `1init.sh` using the following command, where `YOUR_SOURCE_NAME` is replaced with the name you chose to use in `source_select.sh`.
 This might take an hour or so.